corrinerojas/corrinerojas.github.io/README.md

 ### Projects

-This area will get populated as I work through some ideas.
-They will be predominantly in python or using python-wrapped toolkits.
+This area will get populated as I work through some project ideas.
+These project will be predominantly in python or using python-wrapped toolkits as I master the language.

-####Flight Tracker
+#### Flight Tracker
-I live close to the Phoenix Sky Harbor Airport and I am an airplane enthusiast.
-I've been wanting to take a stab at creating an application that tracks local flights in and out of Sky Harbor, especially when I see a larger bird comes in!
-Here I use python and open air traffic data visualized using bokeh and pandas.
+I live close to the Phoenix Sky Harbor International Airport and I am an airplane enthusiast.
+I've been wanting to take a stab at creating an application that tracks local flights in and out of Sky Harbor for a longtime, especially when I see a larger bird coming in!
+Here I use python and OpenSky traffic data visualized using bokeh and pandas libraries.
 I followed a fabulous tutorial available on geodose -- shout out to them!

 I am currently working on backend testing of a realtime web browser-based application version that callsback every 5 seconds.

 ![Image](https://github.com/corrinerojas/flight_tracker/blob/master/us_flight_map_static.png)

-####NAIF SPICE Kernel Visualizations
+#### NAIF SPICE Kernel Visualizations

-"He who controls the spice controls the universe" - Frank Herbert
+"He who controls the spice controls the universe." - Frank Herbert

-It's not secret how important NAIF SPICE kernels are to running a NASA mission.
+It's no secret how important NAIF SPICE kernels are to running a NASA mission spacecraft.
 I am currently working through tutorials from the python-based wrapper.

-Here is the requisite Cassini visualization image, followed by a Mars Reconnaissance Orbiter exmaple.
+Here is the requisite Cassini position relative to Saturn visualization, followed by a Mars Reconnaissance Orbiter exmaple.

 ![Image](https://github.com/corrinerojas/naif/blob/master/cassini/SpiceyPy_CassiniTutorial_PositionEx.png)